libp2p/docs/content/guides/getting-started/browser-to-browser.md

 ![mesh topology](/webrtc-guide/mesh.png)

+Another benefit of WebRTC and libp2p is that it allows you to dial a js-libp2p peer in the browser from a js-libp2p in Node.js.

-The diagram above illustrates a mesh topolgy with libp2p, where by each peer is identified by a keypair known as a [Peer ID](https://docs.libp2p.io/concepts/fundamentals/peers/).
-Each Peer can have multiple addresses depending on the transport protocols it can be dialed with, e.g. WebRTC in the browser.
+The diagram above illustrates a mesh topology with libp2p, whereby each peer is identified by a [Peer ID](https://docs.libp2p.io/concepts/fundamentals/peers/) that is derived from a public key.
+When you create a new peer libp2p will first create a new public-private key pair, unless you provide one.
+Each Peer can have multiple addresses depending on the transport protocols it can be dialed with, e.g. WebRTC in the browser, which can also change.

 ## Peer-to-peer connections: when two aren't enough to tango